Read FiltersΒΆ

 Filter Non-Primary

 The original GBCMS has a single --filter_non_primary flag. gbcms splits this into --filter-secondary and --filter-supplementary for finer control.
-Both default to off, matching the original behavior.
+Both default to on in gbcms (stricter than the original behavior, which was off).

 | Feature | Original GBCMS | gbcms |